Hi-Point 9mm Carbine 995 First Shots: The Best Gun Under $300?

 Frequently Asked Questions

-Users may find the trigger guard small, the trigger reset long and indistinct, the charging handle low-quality, and the magazine release difficult to reach, especially with gloves or smaller hands.
+The trigger guard is notably small, hindering use with gloves.
+The trigger reset is long and indistinct, risking short-stroking.
+The charging handle feels low-quality, and the magazine release can be difficult to reach for smaller hands.

 Related News